ebu/benchmarkstt/docs/api-methods.rst

 :param str encoding: The file encoding

 :example text: "He bravely turned his tail and fled"
-:example file: "./resources/test/normalisers/configfile.conf"
+:example file: "./resources/test/normalizers/configfile.conf"
 :example encoding: "UTF-8"
 :example return: "ha bravalY Turnad his tail and flad"

-:param str text: The text to normalise
+:param str text: The text to normalize

-normalisation.file
+normalization.file
 ------------------

-Read one per line and pass it to the given normaliser
+Read one per line and pass it to the given normalizer

-:param str|class normaliser: Normaliser name (or class)
+:param str|class normalizer: Normalizer name (or class)
 :param str file: The file to read rules from
 :param str encoding: The file encoding

 :example text: "This is an Ex-Parakeet"
-:example normaliser: "regexreplace"
+:example normalizer: "regexreplace"
-:example file: "./resources/test/normalisers/regexreplace/en_US"
+:example file: "./resources/test/normalizers/regexreplace/en_US"
 :example encoding: "UTF-8"
 :example return: "This is an Ex Parrot"

-:param str text: The text to normalise
+:param str text: The text to normalize

-normalisation.localisedfile
+normalization.localizedfile
 ---------------------------

-Reads and applies normalisation rules from a locale-based file, it will automagically determine the "best fit" for a given locale, if one is available.
+Reads and applies normalization rules from a locale-based file, it will automagically determine the "best fit" for a given locale, if one is available.

-:param str|class normaliser: Normaliser name (or class)
+:param str|class normalizer: Normalizer name (or class)
 :param str locale: Which locale to search for
 :param PathLike path: Location of available locale files
 :param str encoding: The file encoding

 :example text: "This is an Ex-Parakeet"
-:example normaliser: "regexreplace"
+:example normalizer: "regexreplace"
-:example path: "./resources/test/normalisers/regexreplace"
+:example path: "./resources/test/normalizers/regexreplace"
 :example locale: "en"
 :example encoding: "UTF-8"
 :example return: "This is an Ex Parrot"

-:param str text: The text to normalise
+:param str text: The text to normalize

-normalisation.lowercase
+normalization.lowercase
 -----------------------

 Lowercase the text

-:example text: Easy, Mungo, easy...
-Mungo...
+:example text: "Easy, Mungo, easy...
+Mungo..."
-:example result: easy, mungo, easy... mungo...
+:example result: "easy, mungo, easy... mungo..."

-:param str text: The text to normalise
+:param str text: The text to normalize

-normalisation.regexreplace
+normalization.regexreplace
 --------------------------

 Simple regex replace.
 By default the pattern is interpreted